COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Creation of the catalog

 By limiting our selection to PSGs present in the DESI Legacy~DR10 and eliminating duplicates across studies, we identified 727 PSG candidates from the literature.
 After visually inspecting these objects in the DESI Legacy~DR10, we reduced the sample to 342 good candidates.
-This reduction reflects both the quality of imaging in DESI Legacy and our decision to restrict the catalog to visually confirmed {\it external} polar structures.
+This reduction reflects both the quality of imaging in DESI Legacy and our decision to restrict the catalog to visually confirmed external polar structures.
+As part of our visual examination, we reclassified each PSG following the definitions in Sect.~\ref{subsec:nom} (noting that in most cases, our classification matches the original).
 Table~\ref{tab:litpsgs} summarizes the relationship between earlier catalogs and our compilation.

-\subsection{Using Convolutional Neural Networks}
+\subsection{Using convolutional neural networks}